Dignity

 animal euthanasia

-Our in-home veterinary practice takes a compassionate approach to end-of-life care and humane pet euthanasia that is sensitive to the significant role your pet plays in your life.
+Our in-home veterinary practice takes a compassionate approach to end-of-life care and humane pet euthanasia that is sensitive to the significant role your companion plays in your life.
 We honour your relationship and your strong bond.

 We currently serve Vancouver, Burnaby, Coquitlam, New Westminster, North Vancouver, Port Coquitlam, Port Moody, Richmond, Tsawwassen/Ladner and West Vancouver.